 The first Shakespeare play I ever attended was at Stratford Upon Avon.
 I experienced my first live opera, La Traviata, at the Sydney Opera house.
 I’ve played gladiators in the colosseum of Rome as well as at a lesser known one in Tunisia.
 I’ve ridden elephants in Northern Thailand and eaten tropical fruits and delicacies in their home countries.
 Naturally, I’ve become a bit of a snob.
 No church is quite as fantastic as the Sistine Chapel.
 No cheese is quite as delectable as freshly made mozzarella bought from a vendor in Italy.
 No combination of colors can be quite as vibrant as those found in the highlands of Guatemala.
 No ruin as fantastic as Angkor Wat.
 See what I’m getting at?

 Isn’t it terrible?
 How can anyone possibly expect me to cope in a social environment?
 Naturally, I must be awkward and uncomfortable around other people!
 But in reality,

 3: I have more friends than I can keep up with.

 I’ve met so many incredible people over the course of our travels that I have a hard time staying in contact with all of them.
 Even worse, most of them aren’t teens.
 Most of my friends are either adults or younger kids.
 Worldschooling allows me to make friends with people of all ages.
 Read more about that here.

 4: Castles don’t impress me.

-You know travel has ruined you when you see a castle and don’t bother to give it a second glance.
+You know travel has ruined you when you see a castle and regard it as a normal part of the landscape.
 After seeing dozens, if not hundreds of castles in Europe, I’ve stopped taking pictures of them for the most part.
 Even worse, this extends to incredible third world markets, the occasional pyramid, and creatures like camels or elephants.
+I constantly have to remind myself to take photos of the things I’m experiencing.
 I’m a terrible tourist!

 5: I must explore to live!